AlehKliauzo/ruckzuck-wiki/RuckZuck-for-Intune.md

 * Dependencies are not created in Intune, you have to do this manually.
 * Some apps can have issues with the requirement rules.
 If you get a  "requirements not met" message in CompanyPortal, just define your own requirement rules in Intune...
 * PreRequisite Apps are generate multiple times in Intune as the tool does not check if the App already exists
+* *AdobeReader DC* and *AdobeReader DC MUI* do expect to have a previous Version of AdobeReader installed.

 # Download
 Get a preview Version: